danking/dot-emacs/README.md

 markers (e.g. squiggly red lines) on code flagged by the syntax checkers.
 You can list all errors in the current buffer with `C-c ! l`.

+Elpy will automatically format your code using Black.

 ### Scala
 Scala support is a work in progress.